wapmorgan/UnifiedArchive/README.md

-*UnifiedArchive* - an archive manager with unified interface for different formats.
+*UnifiedArchive* - an archive manager with unified interface for different formats (bundled with cli utility).
-Supports all basic (listing, reading, extracting and creation) and specific features (compression level, password-protection).
+Supports all formats with basic operations (reading, extracting and creation) and popular formats specific features (compression level, password-protection, comment).
-Bundled with console program for working with archives.

 UnifiedArchive is aimed to provide all operations on popular archive formats (zip, tar, rar, 7z) by all means and at better performance (depends on your OS/PHP configuration).
 Also, it allows to work with less popular archive types